GK Energy Gears Up for The Solar Pump Boom

 That was followed by a move into advisory as well, when Kabra worked with the Government of India through the MNRE under a UNDP program when the Jawaharlal Nehru National Solar Mission (JNSSM) was still in the formation phase.

-From that start, Kabra moved to become the first Secretary of the Solar Thermal Federation of India (STFI).
-At STFI, he found himself being a key part of the team designing guidelines for building constructions involving solar.
+From that start, Kabra was a Secretary of the Solar Thermal Federation of India (STFI).
+At STFI, he found himself being a key part of the team designing guidelines for building constructions involving solar, he adds.

 The Solar Breakthrough